-With that in mind, here is the missed opportunities edition of the GBU Report:
+So with that in mind, here is the divisional championship edition of the GBU Report:

 Elijah Hood: Hood topped 100 yards yet again, grinding out 115 yards and two touchdowns.
 Hood became only the second UNC running back to top 1,000 yards since 1997 (the other was Giovani Bernard, who did it in both 2011 and 2012).

 Shakeel Rashad: The senior linebacker had a monster day with 15 tackles and a sack.